Impact of Kenya national budget 2018

-We Kenyans are more trouble than we can ever imagine.
+We Kenyans are in more trouble than we can ever imagine.
 This is after an oppressive budget was read yesterday.
 Kenya national budget 2018 is considered to have introduced harmful elements especially for the working class.

-MPESA (mobile money) transactions are going to be real expensive after CS Henry Rotich introduced a 12% excise duty on what he calls ‘cellular phones money transfer’.
+MPESA (mobile money) transactions are going to be real expensive after Cabinet Secretary (CS) Henry Rotich introduced a 12% excise duty on what he calls ‘cellular phones money transfer’.

 If you think private cars are expensive wait until you get slapped with a 30% excise duty on all private passenger cars which exceed 2,500 cc for diesel or 3,000 cc for petrol powered motor cars.
 If you knew this would happen, I know you would have bought your car before today but ‘man must live.’